The Graded Classification Conjecture holds for graphs with disjoint cycles: 1-S-NE graphs

 Let $E=E_{\tot}$ be a 1-S-NE graph and $V\subseteq E^0.$ We define a graph $E_{\can, V}$ which is canonical only {\em relative} to the root of $V$ and we call it the {\em canonical form relative to $V$.} If $V=\emptyset,$ $E_{\can, V}=E_{\can}$ so this construction also presents a specific operation transforming a 1-S-NE graph $E$ to $E_{\can}.$ If $V$ contains a vertex of the terminal cycle $c$ or the sources of $\Pa_1^{v_j}$ paths for all $j\in m,$ then $E_{\can, V}=E.$

-Our main application of this construction is the porcupine graph $P_H$ of a 2-S-NE graph $E$ in which case $V$ is the set of vertices of $P_H$ which are not in $H.$ In this case, the outcome of the construction is the direct-exits form of $E$.
+Our main application of this construction is ensuring that the paths connecting one cycle with the other in an $n$-S-NE graph are as short and direct as possible.
+In particular, we use this construction for the porcupine-quotient graph $\ol{c_{j+1}^0}/\ol{c_j}$ of an $n$-S-NE graph and its two cycles $c_j$ and $c_{j+1}$ such that $c_j$ emits exits to $c_{j+1}$ and with $V$ being the set of vertices which are not in $\ol{c_j^0}.$ The outcome of such constructions is a {\em direct-exits form} of the $(j+1)j$-connecting part of the graph.

 We let $E_V$ be the subgraph of $E$ generated by $c^0\cup R(V).$ We define $E_{\can, V}$ as a graph which contains $E_V$ as well as some new vertices and edges.
 We introduce these new elements simultaneously with creating a bijection $\sigma$ of the set $P^{v_0}_{\not c}$ of $E$ and $P^{v_0}_{\not c}$ of $E_{\can, V}.$